 |

-BLACK DAIKOKU FERTILITY & PROCREATION Daikoku is closely associated with the Brahmanic Hindu deity Mahakala, the god of war, and with Mahakala's wife, Mahakali, the black-faced goddess of procreation often placed before Buddhist temples for protection in China and mainland Asia.
-The three characters in Daikoku's name literally mean Great Black Deva, or Great Black One, and statues in Japan's esoteric traditions often depict Daikoku with a black face (see photo at right).
-In his esoteric form, Daikoku is known as Makiakara-ten.
-Daikoku's magic mallet is sometimes inscribed with icons symbolizing the male and female principles, at other times with a jewel, and at other times with a pear-shaped insignia consisting of three rings.
+BLACK DAIKOKU FERTILITY & PROCREATION Daikoku is closely associated with the Brahmanic Hindu deity Mahakala, the god of war, and with Mahakala’s wife, Mahakali, the black-faced goddess of procreation often placed before Buddhist temples for protection in China and mainland Asia.
+The three characters in Daikoku’s name literally mean Great Black Deva, or Great Black One, and statues in Japan’s esoteric traditions often depict Daikoku with a black face (see photo at right).
+Daikoku’s magic mallet is sometimes inscribed with icons symbolizing the male and female principles, at other times with a jewel, and at other times with a pear-shaped insignia consisting of three rings.
 These symbols suggest that sexual energy can be a powerful source of wealth and prosperity.
-Rice, moreover, is closely associated with fertility, hence Daikoku's common depiction standing atop two bales of rice.
+Rice, moreover, is closely associated with fertility, hence Daikoku’s common depiction standing atop two bales of rice.
 See story by Ryan Grube for more details and reference notes.
-For more on the "Great Black One," click here.
+For more on the “Great Black One,” click here.

 Statues of Daikoku are often paired with statues of Ebisu, for Daikoku is considered the father and Ebisu the son.
 Artwork of the pair can be found everywhere in modern Japan, especially as members of Japan's Seven Lucky Gods.
 Ebisu (Japanese origin) is the god of the ocean and fishing folk.
 Daikoku (Hindu origin) is the deity of agriculture and rice.